-FROM DENTAL CLEANINGS TO COMPLEX RESTORATIVE PLANS, WE CAN GUIDE YOU THROUGH THE OPTIONS AND GIVE YOU WINNING RESULTS.
+FROM DENTAL CLEANINGS TO COSMETIC DENTISTRY, WE CAN GUIDE YOU THROUGH THE OPTIONS AND GIVE YOU WINNING RESULTS.

 The preventive care you receive at your cleaning appointment is the absolute foundation of your dental health.
 It is at this appointment when both the hygienist and the dentist examine your teeth, gums, and oral soft tissues.
 The findings are presented to you and we discuss ways to treat any issues you may have.
 Preventive care includes cleanings, exams, fluoride treatments, education, and digital x-rays.

 We use various shades of tooth-colored composite for your fillings.
 Not only is it esthetic, it is the more conservative treatment when compared to the silver amalgam fillings.

 Amalgam is held in simply by mechanical retention: we condense the pliable mix into the cavity preparation and it expands slightly when it hardens.
 To provide the retention that amalgam needs, tooth structure additional to the decay is removed by way of extensions, dovetails and undercuts.

 With composite fillings, only the decayed area is removed.
 Adhesive is placed between the tooth and the composite is bonded to the tooth.
 If there is secondary decay (decay around an old filling) around an amalgam filling, the entire filling must be removed and a new, larger filling placed.
 Around a composite filling?
 Just remove the affected area.

 In general, composites allow for conservative fillings and that helps maintain a tooth's longevity.